Yeti Airlines Flight 691

 Yeti Airlines Flight 691 was a scheduled domestic passenger flight flown by Yeti Airlines from Kathmandu to Pokhara in Nepal.
 On 15 January 2023, the ATR 72 being operated on the route stalled and crashed while landing at Pokhara, killing all 68 passengers and 4 crew members on board.
-The investigation revealed that the first officer had accidentally feathered the engines, causing a loss of thrust.
+The investigation revealed that Captain Kamal KC had accidentally feathered the engines, causing a loss of thrust.

 Accident

 The flight took off from Kathmandu's Tribhuvan International Airport at 10:33 am NST.
 It crashed on the bank of the Seti Gandaki River while on final approach to landing at Pokhara International Airport.
 A video filmed from the ground showed the aircraft banking steeply to the left before crashing 65 m away.
 Another video of the crash was streamed live on Facebook from inside the plane by a passenger, Sonu Jaiswal, showing that the passengers were unaware of the situation until seconds before impact.

 The crash occurred in Gandaki Province between the old Pokhara Airport and the new Pokhara International Airport, which was opened two weeks earlier and also where the aircraft was intending to land.
 The accident resulted in the deaths of all 72 people on board, and was Nepal's worst aviation accident since the crash of Pakistan International Airlines Flight 268 in 1992, the deadliest aviation accident in Nepalese domestic aviation, and the deadliest accident involving an ATR 72.

 According to an official at the Pokhara International Airport, air traffic control cleared the flight to land on runway 30 heading from east to west, but the captain requested the opposing runway 12 heading from west to east, minutes before the crash.
 Flight-tracking service Flightradar24 noted that during the flight the aircraft had been transmitting inaccurate speed and altitude data.